San Jose Police Department: Controversy

-In July 2003, Cau Bich Tran was shot and killed in her kitchen by a SJPD officer after brandishing a 10-inch vegetable peeler.
+In July 2003, Bich Cau Thi Tran was shot and killed in her kitchen by a SJPD officer after brandishing a 10-inch vegetable peeler.
 The incident led to controversy among San Jose's Vietnamese community.
 In 2005, the city of San Jose settled the Tran family's lawsuit for $1.8 million.

 The week before Halloween 2011, a 27-year-old highly intoxicated man armed with a gun (later determined to be a toy gun) was shot over 20 times by four SJPD officers and wounded after he refused to follow officers commands and grabbed the gun.
 He was dressed as a surgeon and had a toy gun in his waistband.
 In 2013, the city settled a lawsuit for $4.95 million, the largest settlement in San Jose involving police conduct.

 In 2014, the department had been found to be using high tech cellphone spying systems, commonly referred to as "Stingrays."
 These devices act like a regular cell phone tower, causing all cell phones in the nearby vicinity to connect to it rather than the real cell site.
 This gives the user of a Stingray the ability to intercept the conversations and data exchanges of all nearby cellular phone users.
 It was shown that the federal government gave the department a $500,000 grant for the technology.
 The SJPD spokesperson refused to comment on the situation.

 In March 2014, Officer Geoffrey Graves was accused of raping a woman.
 He turned himself into Santa Clara County Jail and was arraigned on March 24.

 In December 2014, SJPD officer Phillip White made statements on Twitter that he would kill people who would threaten him and his family and that he would be carrying a gun while off duty at movie theaters, in response to protests of the deaths of Michael Brown and Eric Garner.
 White was subsequently placed on administrative leave.
 The San Jose Police Association have condemned the comments.
 In January 2015, prosecutors declined to file charges against White.